 Learn from the past year

 Alarm management is a process that improves over time, but you need to take a purposeful approach and schedule regular performance reviews to identify strategies for constant improvement.
-Whether it’s updating your operator training material, changing your rationalization workflow, or improving the data you collect, it’s important to find concrete solutions to apply the lessons you’ve learned in 2021.
+Whether it’s updating your operator training material, changing your rationalization workflow, or improving the data you collect, it’s important to find concrete solutions to apply the lessons you’ve learned.

 Take an in-depth look at missed goals